 Title VI is one piece of the broader strategic framework that Metro Transit uses to define the goals and core elements that characterize our work.
-The number one core element that drives our strategic framework is meaningfully advancing equity inside our organization and in the region and one of the ways we do this is through evaluating our performance and fostering innovation for continuous improvement.
+The number one core element that drives our strategic framework is meaningfully advancing equity inside our organization and in the region and one of the ways we do this is through evaluating our performance and fostering innovation for continuous Metro Transit | Prepared by SRF Consulting improvement.
 Equity is not achieved through one sole program, project, policy, or procedure, but in the integration of equity work throughout our agency.